All Products

 Data Lake Formation

-A default crawler is provided to identify all metadata entities within your Alibaba Cloud account.
+A default crawler identifies all metadata entities in your Alibaba Cloud account.

 hms